What Does Financially Independent Mean?

 - Build a solid credit score

-Over time, increased income from second jobs paired with making frugal choices like cooking at home, can provide the money adult children need to minimize and finally eliminate the need for parents’ financial support.
+Over time, multiple sources of income paired with making frugal choices like cooking at home can provide the money adult children need to minimize and eventually eliminate the need for parents' financial support.

 Related: Setting Up Your Financial Life After College